open2b/scriggo-site/site/scriggofile.md

 ### IMPORT STANDARD LIBRARY

-Makes almost all the packages in the Go standard library importable in a program, script or template executed by the application.
+Makes almost all the packages in the Go standard library importable in a program or template executed by the application.

 To view all packages imported execute from a console: